snipe/banbuilder/README.md

 Banbuilder is a PHP function and bad word database for profanity filtering.
 The PHP script uses regex to intelligently look for "leetspeak"-style numeric or symbol replacements.

-The databasea of profanity are located in the `*.wordlist-regex.php` files, and is a simple PHP array.
+The databases of profanity are located in the `lang/*.wordlist-regex.php` files, and are in a simple PHP array.
 So far we have translations for:

 * US English
 * British English